luchbheag/meal-planner/README.md

 ```
 java -jar target/meal-planner-1.0-SNAPSHOT.jar
 ```
+The docker-compose file for both database and app containers is in progress.

 ## How to Use the Project
 The project's menu has three options: **add** meal (category, name, ingredients separated by comma), **show** meals by category, **exit**.